 Ho ho ho and merry marketing!
-We’ve got a sleigh full of exciting December social media posting ideas from #uglysweaters to celebrating unruly winter temperatures – let’s get started!
+We’ve got a sleigh full of exciting December marketing ideas from #uglysweaters to celebrating unruly winter temperatures.
+Let’s get started!

 December Awareness Causes

 The best way to come up with Facebook and Instagram marketing ideas for December is to take a look at what December celebrates—and it’s more than just the holidays!
 December is the awareness month for:

 • Business Plans (who knew?)

 • Safe Toys and Gifts